-- (A) "Duty station" shall mean the place which is designated as an employee's official headquarters. - (B) "Change in Duty station" shall mean the moving of an employee to a duty station located within 50 miles, by highway, of their current duty station. - (C) "Broadband Level" shall mean all positions sufficiently similar in knowledge, skills, and abilities, and sufficiently similar as to kind or subject matter of work, level of difficulty or responsibilities, and qualification requirements of the work, to warrant the same treatment as to title, pay band, and other personnel transactions. - (D) "Reassignment" shall mean moving an employee; - (1) to a position in the same broadband level and same maximum salary but with different duties; - (2) to a position in the same broadband level and same maximum salary, regardless of the duties, but to a different agency; or - (3) to a position in a different broadband level having the same maximum salary.
+- (A) "Duty station" shall mean the place that is designated as an employee's official headquarters. - (B) "Change in Duty station" shall mean the moving of an employee to a duty station located within 50 miles, by highway, of their current duty station. - (C) "Broadband Level" shall mean all positions sufficiently similar in knowledge, skills, and abilities, and sufficiently similar as to kind or subject matter of work, level of difficulty or responsibilities, and qualification requirements of the work, to warrant the same treatment as to title, pay band, and other personnel transactions. - (D) "Reassignment" shall mean moving an employee: - (1) to a position in the same broadband level and same maximum salary but with different duties; - (2) to a position in the same broadband level and same maximum salary, regardless of the duties, but to a different agency; or - (3) to a position in a different broadband level having the same maximum salary the employee retains the status held in the position unless the legislature directs otherwise.

 Upon a reassignment appointment, the employee shall be given probationary status.
-If the reassignment appointment is in conjunction with a legislatively mandated transfer of the position, the employee retains the status held in the position unless the legislature directs otherwise.
+If the reassignment appointment is in conjunction with a legislatively mandated transfer of the position,